Derpford/electric-eyes/readme.md

 This mod replaces weapons, items, and the player.
 I recommend playing with a relatively deadly monster mod--this mod was tested with [Xenomorph Madness](https://forum.zdoom.org/viewtopic.php?f=43&t=72709).

 ## The Guns
 Most of the guns have a *laser sight* that accurately represents where outgoing shots are going to go.
 You can either wait for the laser to drift back to neutral before firing another shot, or use it to account for recoil.
+The laser sight will shake slightly for most weapons, shaking more if you're on the move.

 1. Your *fists* are fairly powerful, now that you've learned to really plant your feet.
 You can use *altfire* with any of the other weapons (except the chainsaw) to quick-swap to your fists and throw a roundhouse that knocks enemies back.
 However, this attack doesn't do damage on its own.
 Meanwhile, the *Chainsaw* chews through smaller enemies with ease, though you can't quickswap to the fist while using it.
 2. Your trusty *Pistol* hits hard and is highly accurate, with recoil that's relatively easy to manage.
 However, the 10-round mag limits it.
 Semi-auto.